5.9. Miscellaneous¶

 5.9.1.
 Curve from Abbe Number¶

-In many cases, only the refractive index and the Abbe number are known or provided for a material.
-To simulate such materials, a wavelength-dependent model first needs to be established.
-While there are countless potential curves that produce the same parameters, it is anticipated that real materials with the same index and Abbe number exhibit only slight variations in the visible region, where these parameters are provided.
+In most cases only a center refractive index \(n_\text{c}\) and the Abbe number \(V\) are provided for a material, but not its full \(n(\lambda)\)-curve.
+To simulate such materials, a wavelength-dependent model needs to be established first.
+While there are countless potential curves that produce these two parameters, it is expected that real same-parameter-materials only exhibit slight curve variations inside the visible range.

-We assume a model of the form:
+We assume a simple model of the form:

-where \(d=0.014\, \mu\text{m}^2\) serves as a compromise between the Cauchy (\(d=0\)) and the Herzberger (\(d=0.028\,\mu\text{m}^2\)) models.
+where \(d=0.014\, \mu\text{m}^2\) is a compromise between the Cauchy (\(d=0\)) and the Herzberger (\(d=0.028\,\mu\text{m}^2\)) models.

-Given \(n_\text{s}:=n(\lambda_\text{s}),~n_\text{c}:=n(\lambda_\text{c}),~n_\text{l}:=n(\lambda_\text{l})\) and the Abbe number equation in (5.193), one can solve for \(A,~B\):
+Given \(n_\text{s}:=n(\lambda_\text{s}),~n_\text{c}:=n(\lambda_\text{c}),~n_\text{l}:=n(\lambda_\text{l})\) and the Abbe number equation in (5.196), one can solve for \(A,~B\):

 Parameters \(V\), \(n_\text{c}\) and the spectral lines \(\lambda_\text{s},~\lambda_\text{c},~\lambda_\text{l}\) are provided by the user.